d1Rocky/hackthebox-writeups/Footprinting Lab — Medium/README.md

 * Tried to RDP again but this time I used Administrator login credentials and added the new password that I found - ```xfreerdp3 /v:10.129.38.229 /u:Administrator /p:’87N1ns@slls83'```
+* After successfully remoting in, I was able to easily access

 ![image](https://github.com/user-attachments/assets/bd9b9cc8-157a-4ddc-b4ba-5e9fb214efd8)